 Many people who want to get started podcasting think all they need is a decent microphone to started.
 While that’s mostly true, you need a way to get the microphone into a good position in front of your mouth as well.

-We’re going to take a look at the best tabletop desk stands to hold your microphone.
+We’re going to take a look at the best tabletop desk stands to hold your microphone for 2024.
 These are more portable and less expensive than a larger boom arm.
 The prices for these mic stands range from under $15 to about $60.

 On Stage DS7200B